Shivangi496/Coe-project/README.md

 # Core-project
-This is my java projects
+This is my java Repositary.